 Pujol, Mexico City

-A Season Two appearance on Chef’s Table helped Mexico City’s Pujol become one of the most famous farm-to-table restaurants in the world.
+A Season Two appearance on Chef’s Table helped Mexico City’s Pujol become one of the most famous farm-to-table restaurants in the world—this year, it claimed fifth place on the World’s 50 Best list.
 Everything here, down to the locally made wooden furniture, embodies Mexico’s unique tradition of honoring its heritage while continuing to innovate.
 Chef Enrique Olvera’s team sources ingredients from farms in Oaxaca and Xochimilco for the seven-course tasting menus, which feature dishes that showcase centuries-old techniques and historic flavors in fresh new ways.
 Favorites include the ever-evolving “Mole Madre,” served with tortillas, and butternut nicoatole—a traditional dessert made of maize and sugar—with elderberry and sake.
 On warmer evenings, we love eating on the terrazzo-floor patio.

 Related: Top Tables Mexico City